pschwarz/adaptive-band/README.md

 * It feeds this chord pattern and the prompt into magenta to produce a backing track.
 * Once the backing track is generated, the system waits for the next time the chord progression starts.
 * The system comes in with the full backing track.

+Future ideas:
+* Obviously, improve the fidelity of the backing track.
+* Incorporate feedback from the user while playing.
+This could be via visual cues captured by camera, where a head nod couple be a cue to further expand on a good track, or a head shake would be to retry generation, try for a better track.

 ## Setup